What is the Science of Learning?

 Addressing Common Myths

 A big part of learning science is unlearning what doesn’t help.
+Many popular ideas about the brain are myths, and holding on to them can distract from strategies that really work.

 Emotion, Motivation, and Belonging

-Learning isn’t just cognitive, it’s emotional.
-Stress, anxiety, and fear block learning; connection and belonging open the door.
-Language students learn more when they:
+Learning isn’t just cognitive; it’s emotional.
+Stress, anxiety, and fear block learning, while connection and belonging open the door.

-Language students learn more when they:
+Students learn more when they:

 • feel safe to take risks